Does Australia have an adequate plan to safeguard its energy needs into the future?

 Recovery may take some time, particularly if the blackout is just part of a wider natural disaster, and generally occurs in stages where the most critical loads are bought back on-line first.

-There is a growing appreciation in the worldwide electricity industry that climate change is already posing new challenges for power system security more extreme weather events and bushfires.
+There is a growing appreciation in the worldwide electricity industry that climate change is already posing new challenges for power system security [such as] more extreme weather events and bushfires.
 Managing these growing risks will cost us money and effort - yet another ‘carbon price’ associated with failing to address climate change here and internationally.

 Large power outages which occurred in New York during 1965, 1977 and 2003 demonstrate what can happen to a city when electricity isn’t available for up to a day.
 Reactions by New Yorkers ranged from helping each other to violence and arson.
 How would Australians react to extended fuel or electricity outages?
 Let’s hope the Federal Government plans ahead so we never have to find out.